-Take on 75km (47 miles) with a 24 hour target and 2,235m of ascent, the Silver Challenge is shown with silver lines on our route schematic.
+Take on 75km (47 miles) with a 24 hour target and 2,235m of ascent, the Silver Peak District Challenge is shown with silver lines on our route schematic.
 Not to be underestimated, this route follows the easiest and flattest routes between 7 aid stations, but still covers a huge mileage.
 During the initial overnight leg, you can chose to join a led group walking with a guide, or navigate yourself.
 During the daytime, you’ll navigate yourself.
 Completing the Silver Peak District Challenge earns you 3 ITRA points and is a UTMB(r) qualifying race.

 Departing the Hope valley at 9pm on the night of 16 September 2022, you trek east up on to the Dark Peak moors.
 You will cross Stanage edge, site of Robin Hood’s cave, and Foulstone Moor to reach Back Tor.
 Next it’s a descent to Ladybower Valley and an easy flat section around Ladybower reservoirs where the Dambusters trained for their bombing missions in WWII.

 You will climb to the geological oddity of Alport Castle, before descending to the vale of Edale through forests, Woodlands valley and the route of the Roman road.